Heartstrings

 A whole week in Risør is nearing its end, and with more classical concerts than in a long time, we bring this year’s celebration to a close in one of the country’s most important concert venues for classical music.

-But do not despair: The heart gets, what the heart wants.
+But do not despair: The heart gets what the heart wants.
 There is only one year left until we see each other again!

 Additional Content

-The Works in the Concert
+Works in the Concert

 This concert has an intermission before César Franck’s Piano Quintet.